kayo-tozaki/dotfiles/README.md

 ## How to install

-please type this command ↓
+please type this command at you want to install user. ↓

 ```shell
 $ bash -c "$(curl -L http://naccent.tk/installer.sh)"